Graft-versus-host disease L99.1/L99.2

 This section has been translated automatically.

-Complex immunological reaction involving various organs, which may occur mainly as a result of allogeneic hematopoietic stem cell transplantation (HSCT).
-Rarely, but nevertheless described, is the occurrence of GvHD after transfusions of blood products, organ transplantation (liver, kidney) as well as after autologous HSCT.
+Complex immunological reaction involving various organs, which can occur mainly as a result of allogeneic hematopoietic stem cell transplantation (HSCT).
+The occurrence of GvHD after transfusions of blood products, organ transplantation (liver, kidney) and after autologous HSCT is rare but has been described.

-In GvHR, it is mainly the donor T lymphocytes contained in the graft that react to the recipient organism.
-The most common symptoms of GvHR are seen in the skin (epithelial cells), liver, intestine, and eye, with the skin being the most commonly affected organ.
+In the graft-versus-host reaction (GvHR), the donor T lymphocytes contained in the transplant react primarily to the recipient organism.
+The most common symptoms of GvHR are seen in the skin (epithelial cells), liver, intestine and eye, with the skin being the most commonly affected organ.

-Graft-versus-host (GvH)-like reactions (see pseudoscleroderma below) have also been described (rarely) as adverse reactions to various drugs, including phenobarbital, D-penicillamine, gold preparations, hepatitis B vaccine, captopril, spironolactone, and allopurinol.
+Graft-versus-host (GvH)-like reactions (see pseudoscleroderma below) have also been described (rarely) as adverse reactions to various drugs, including phenobarbital, D-penicillamine, gold preparations, hepatitis B vaccines, captopril, spironolactone and allopurinol.

 Classification